Fadilah Mohamed Rafi

 Fadilah Shamika Mohamed Rafi (born 6 April 2005) is a Ugandan badminton player.
+She is the African Champions, winning the women's singles title in 2023 and 2026.
+Started her badminton journey at the age of ten, she went on to win three titles at the 2022 African Junior Championships.

-She started playing badminton when she was 10 year old.
-She had represented Uganda at the 2022 Commonwealth Games where she played in the women's doubles with Husina Kobugabe.
+Mohamed Rafi had represented Uganda at the 2022 Commonwealth Games where she played in the women's doubles with Husina Kobugabe.
 The pair reached the quarter-final where they lost to Chloe Birch and Lauren Smith.
-In 2023, she won gold at the African Championships for the women's singles.